severian5it/BoardgameNerd/README.md

 - DateTime
 - Object

-and some of them are collected into Arrays
+and some of them are collected into Arrays.

 ## Collections Data Structure